 How to change a URL for other pages on Shopify?

-As with blog posts, collections and products, what is editable within Shopify for your eCommerce shop is only the final part of the URL.
-Pages will live within the “Pages” folder structure by default.
+Pages live within the “Pages” folder structure by default.
+As with blog posts, collections, and products, what is editable within Shopify for pages is only the final part of the URL.

-3. If you want to change the page URL, as with product and collection URLs, scroll down to Search engine listing preview and click “Edit Website SEO.”
+- If you want to change the page URL, as with product and collection URLs, scroll down to the Search engine listing and click “Edit.”

-4. Scroll down to “URL and handle” and edit the editable text to change the page URL.
+- Scroll down to “URL handle” and edit the editable text to change the page URL.
 Keep the URL redirect prompt ticked.

 Are Shopify URLs SEO-friendly?